What is divestment?

 Why are we supporting divestment?

-Tower Hamlets Council currently has an estimated £91,764,000 invested in fossil fuel companies.
-This represents 8.76% of their fund.
+Tower Hamlets Council currently has more than £50 million invested in fossil fuel companies through its pension fund.
 Ethically, environmentally and economically, there is no justification for such holdings.
 These investments directly undermine Tower Hamlets' own commitment to 60% reduction in carbon emissions by 2020 (towerhamlets.gov.uk) as they are directly fueling ever riskier, costlier forms of extraction, which no longer represent the relatively bankable return they have been historically as the fossil fuel energy market grows ever more volatile.

 What are we doing?